-- Low testosterone (result is lowered sex drive, energy, and strength)
+- Lowered testosterone (resulting in lowered sex drive, energy, and strength)

-Anyone taking a prescription for opioids is at risk of developing a tolerance to their medication, in addition to increasing sensitivity to pain.
-In a relatively short period of time, the body becomes used to opioid medication and you will need to take more to get the same effect.
-According to the Centers for Disease Control (CDC), the risk of developing an opioid dependency greatly increases after 5 normal days of use, as prescribed by a doctor.
+Anyone taking a prescription for Opioids is at risk of developing a tolerance to their medication.
+The body becomes used to Opioid medication in a relatively short amount of time.
+According to the Centers for Disease Control (CDC), the risk of developing an Opioid dependency greatly increases after 5 days of normal use.

-Between 1999 and 2016, over 200,000 Americans died of prescription opioid-related overdose.
-Fatalities relating to prescription opioids increased by 500% in that time.
-Rates of overdose are highest among people over the age of 40.
+Between 1999 and 2016, over 200,000 Americans died of prescription Opioid-related overdose.
+Fatalities relating to prescription Opioids increased by 500% in that time.
+Rates of overdose are highest among those 18-25.
 Comparatively, non-Hispanic whites and Native Americans have the highest rates of abuse and overdose.
-West Virginia, Ohio, Maryland, Maine, and Utah are some of the states states with the highest rates of prescription-opioid-related overdose.
-Most people who develop an addiction, report obtaining pills from either (1) a friend or family member or (2) through a prescription from a healthcare provider.
+West Virginia, Ohio, Maryland, Maine, Connecticut, Illinois, Indiana, Massachusetts, New Hampshire, and Utah are some of the states with the highest rates of prescription-Opioid-related overdose.
+Most people who develop an addiction report obtaining pills from a friend or family member or through a prescription from a healthcare provider.

-A physical dependence on opioids is characterized by the onset of symptoms of withdrawal when the substance is stopped.
-While dependence is one part of addiction, opioid addiction and abuse also encompass the inability to quit usage despite negative consequences, and (sometimes) tolerance and withdrawal.
+A physical dependence on Opioids is characterized by the onset of symptoms of withdrawal when use of the substance is stopped.
+While dependence is one part of addiction, Opioid addiction and abuse also encompass the inability to quit usage despite negative consequences as well as tolerance and withdrawal.

-Not everyone who takes prescription painkillers will develop an addiction.
-In 2015, over one-third of adults in the US took opioid medication and only 12 million did so without approval from a doctor.
+Not everyone who takes prescription Painkillers will develop an addiction.
+Over one-third of adults in the US took Opioid medication in 2015, and 12 million did so without approval from a doctor.
 As prescription drug monitoring programs take effect across the country, fewer pills are being abused or sold illegally on the streets.
-However, prescription opioid addicts are having to turn to more easily obtainable illegal alternatives in order to replace the pills that they can no longer acquire.
-Because of this, heroin and illicitly-manufactured fentanyl (counterfeited to look like prescription pills) have flooded neighborhoods nationwide, causing increases in overdoses and deaths at a time when prescription opioid deaths had leveled off.
+Prescription Opioid addicts are having to turn to more easily obtained and illegal alternatives in order to replace the pills they can no longer acquire.
+Because of this, Heroin and illicitly manufactured Fentanyl (counterfeited to look like prescription pills) have flooded neighborhoods nationwide, causing increases in overdoses and deaths at a time when prescription Opioid deaths had leveled off.

-The CDC’s four biggest risk factors for a dependence developing into addiction are:
+The CDC’s four biggest risk factors for a dependence developing into an addiction are:

 - Obtaining overlapping prescriptions from multiple providers and pharmacies.

-- Taking high daily dosages of prescription pain relievers.
+- Taking high daily dosages of prescription Painkillers.